sam-caldwell/monorepo/docs/projects/Singularity/adrestia/Adrestia-Availability-Zone.md

 				* Adding more data object service nodes per AZ will increase the total storage capacity and load capacity of the cluster.
 				* Data object service nodes must be added to the cluster in cryptographically paired nodes across the AZs.
 For example, given three AZs, the data object service must be scaled three nodes at a time to maintain a balanced replication.
 		* **Joining the Cluster:** When a replicating node is added to the cluster--
-			* The node must be adopted by the [[docs/dev notes (misc)/ideas/adrestia/Adrestia-PKI Service/Requirements]] instance.
+			* The node must be adopted by the [[docs/projects/Singularity/adrestia/Adrestia-PKI Service/README]] instance.
 				* This will result in the node receiving its signed certificate pairs and the cluster CA/ICA certificates.
 				* At this point, the node will be added to the ClusterMap.
 				* The edge nodes will learn about the node from this ClusterMap registration.